-1. The composition of the Board of Directors with more than 12 directors

-At present, the Company has 15 directors who are qualified persons having skills, expertises and experiences appropriate for driving the organisation according to the missions determined.
-The Company considers that the composition of the Board of Directors is suitable for the nature of the business that has investments in 17 countries as well as the size of the Company's revenue.

-2. The Chairman of the Board of Directors is not an independent director considerations of matters deemed appropriate by independent directors, which are to be proposed to the Board of Directors.
+- 1. The composition of the Board of Directors with more than 12 directors At present, the Company has 15 directors who are qualified persons having skills, expertises and experiences appropriate for driving the organisation according to the missions determined.
+The Company considers that the composition of the Board of Directors is suitable for the nature of the business that has investments in 17 countries as well as the size of the Company's revenue. - 2.
+The Chairman of the Board of Directors is not an independent director.
+The Company has clearly determined guidelines on conflicts of interest.
+The authorities have been given to independent directors for convening of meetings without participations of other directors or executives in considerations of matters deemed appropriate by independent directors, which are to be proposed to the Board of Directors.
 However, the Board of Directors' meeting held on December 14, 2022 resolved to appoint Professor Dr. Kittipong Kittayarak as the Lead Independent Director to jointly consider the agenda for the Board of Directors' meeting with the Chairman.